schnusch/bdinfo/README.md

 * libbluray
 * ffmpeg (for stream extraction)
-* libxml2 (only if you decide to build patched static libbluray)
+* libxml2 (if you decide to build with support for clip names which needs a patched static libbluray)

 ## Compilation